bitfinity-network/tech-docs-bitfinity-evm/docs/evm/rpc.md

   Additionally, PoW-related block metadata such as `nonce` and `difficulty` contain all zeroes.

-- There is no concept of uncle (aka ommer) blocks.
+- There is no concept of uncle (aka ommer) blocks in the Bitfinity
-  The `eth_getUncleByBlockHashAndIndex` and `eth_getUncleByBlockNumberAndIndex`
-  methods always return `null`.
-  The `eth_getUncleCountByBlockHash` and `eth_getUncleCountByBlockNumber`
-  methods return zero for valid block IDs and `null` for invalid block IDs.
-  Additionally, uncle-related block metadata such as `sha3Uncles` contain all zeroes.

 - There is no access to pending transactions.
-  The `eth_newPendingTransactionFilter` method creates a filter that returns nothing when polled with `eth_getFilterChanges`.

 - The nonstandard Geth tracing APIs are not supported at present.

 - The nonstandard Parity tracing APIs are not supported at present.

-- The `eth_getFilterChanges` only returns logs since the filter was created, regardless of the block passed in to create the filter.

 ## Source Code